bbauska/TUMx-DWAPNx/README.md

 Please do not confuse it with rest parameters.

-If we are defining a function, it\'s rest parameters.
+If we are defining a function, it&apos;s rest parameters.

-If we are calling a function, it\'s a spread operator.
+If we are calling a function, it&apos;s a spread operator.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 116 arguments as an array (67) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">